chetanbansode/t2json/docs/FAQ.md

 ## 💡 Tips

 ### What is the best way to get accurate data?
-Use track, album URLs instead of search.
+Use track or album URLs instead of search.

 ## 🔐 Safety